F9lke/ecosia-postloader/README.md

 * Battery Mode: If operating device is not charging, Selenium WebDriver is disabled
 * Rate Limit Detection: If being rate limited, disable all requests for 24 hours.
 Selenium WebDriver Requests permanently restricted to 1 concurrent connection and minimum time of 1s between requests.
+* Clicked Ads Log: Extension provides log about all ads clicked during the last search request

 ## Support